Puli-Space-Monk/puli-space-monk/CHARACTERS.md

 **Released January 15, 2026 (Anniversary of the First Space Docking)** Xinran lands on a desolate alien planet accompanied by Mr. Bubble Tea while her robot companion continues to suffer from critical power drain.
 In the wilderness they encounter an unexpected friend named Tusk, the sabertooth bear.
 Xinran realizes they are in a race against time.
 With the Robot's energy fading, the group must locate shelter and secure their position before an impending tragedy occurs.

-### Episode 5: Divinity in Irons (New Release)
+### Episode 5: Divinity in Irons
-**Released February 17, 2026 (Chinese New Year / Year of the Fire Horse)** The story shifts to the Blood Red Galaxy where the robot warlord Jagwire keeps female monks in cages to harvest their life source.
+**Released February 17, 2026 (Lunar New Year / Year of the Fire Horse)** The story shifts to the Blood Red Galaxy where the robot warlord Jagwire keeps female monks in cages to harvest their life source.
 He uses them as batteries to power his fleet's movement through the stars.

-Following a chilling interrogation, a young captive monk named Mei Lin (美蓮) is handed over to Unit V-29, a cold assassin named after an ancient communication protocol.
-Forced into a perilous alliance, Mei Lin is dragged into a mission to locate Xinran, turning the young monk into an unwilling compass for a deadly machine.
+Following a chilling interrogation, a young captive monk named Mei Lin (美蓮) is handed over to Unit V-29, a cold assassin.
+Forced into a perilous alliance, Mei Lin is dragged into a mission to locate Xinran.

+### Episode 6: Abyssal Bloom
+**Released February 24, 2026**
+**Historical Markers:** Launch of the first American rocket to reach outer space (1949) and Discovery of the First Pulsar (1968).

+Awaking in a luminescent cavern, The Puli Space Monk, Mr. Bubble Tea, and Tusk find the boundaries of reality dissolving.
+While The Protector remains dormant, Xinran is guided into a technicolor dreamscape of internal dialogues and visions by Mochi the Mycelium III.
+As she wanders deeper into a web of memories, Tusk and Mr. Bubble Tea embark on a mission to nourish a dying extraterrestrial race hidden in the shadows.
+Xinran must face a darkening reality before the trip turns into a living nightmare.

 ---

-**The universe is expanding.
-The hunt for Xinran has begun.**
-**Happy Chinese New Year.**
+> "Space is one’s mind." — Alan Watts

+---
+*Documented by TAY! – Director of Puli Space Monk*